 Do you use Palm Oil in any of your products?

-What are the white beads/ dots/ snowflakes on the top of Coconut & Peanut/ Almond butter?
+What are the white beads/ dots/ snowflakes on the top of my nut butter/Chocca?

-This is due to the natural oil contents of the nuts and seeds which varies depending on growing and weather conditions.
-As a totally natural product, you can also experience higher or lower oil separation due to storage conditions.
+This is due to the natural oil content of the nuts and seeds which can vary depending on growing and weather conditions.
+As a totally natural product, you may also experience higher or lower oil separation depending on storage conditions.

 Where are your nuts and seeds sourced from?

 We sustainably source a wide range of nuts and seeds with countries of origin varying based on seasons and availability.

 Are your nuts and seeds screened for Aflatoxin?

 We can confidently say that all our products fully comply with EU standards for Aflatoxin/Mycotoxin.
 Nuts and seeds are not allowed entry into the EU unless they have been pre-tested, in compliance with EU Aflatoxins/Mycotoxin regulations and standards, and we receive documentation from our suppliers to prove this compliance.
 Our factory tests every delivery of nuts and seeds to ensure strict compliance with these standards and all sampling is carried out in accordance with Trading Standards recommendations and testing in UKAS Accredited Laboratories.

 Our products are only released for sale when they have been subjected to comprehensive testing and quality assessment, in full compliance with all current EU Food Regulations.